Irene Beyerlein

 Irene Jane Beyerlein (born November 1971) is an American materials scientist who is the Mehrabian Interdisciplinary Endowed Chair at the University of California, Santa Barbara.
 She is a Fellow of the Materials Research Society.
+Beyerlein was elected a member of the US National Academy of Engineering in 2024 for contributions to methodologies predicting the mechanics of complex engineering materials to improve their stability and strength.

 Early life and education

-Beyerlein was born in Los Alamos, New Mexico.
+Beyerlein was born in Clemson, South Carolina.
 She completed undergraduate studies at Clemson University.
 After her junior year she realized that she was interested mathematics and materials, and decided to major in mechanical engineering.
 She moved to Cornell University for graduate studies, where she studied fibrous composites.
-After earning her doctorate, Beyerlein joined the Los Alamos National Laboratory as an J. R. Oppenheimer Fellow.
+After earning her doctorate, Beyerlein joined the Los Alamos National Laboratory as a J. R. Oppenheimer Fellow.
 She spent three years as a research fellow before being appointed to the faculty at the LANL.

 Research and career

 Beyerlein worked as a theorist at Los Alamos National Laboratory for several years, where she was co-director of the Energy Frontiers Research Center.
 In 2016, Beyerlein joined the University of California, Santa Barbara.

 Beyerlein's research considers the design of materials that can withstand extreme conditions, including high stress, temperature and strain.
 She has studied how plastic deformations propagate through materials and how strain localization can give rise to the initiation of slip bands.
 She is particularly interested in how lightweight materials that can improve fuel economy in aircraft.

 Beyerlein is the editor of Scripta Materialia and on the editorial board of Acta Materialia.
 In 2019, Beyerlein was recognized as a Brimacombe Medalist by The Minerals, Metals & Materials Society for her "groundbreaking work on the plasticity of HCP metals and metal nanocomposites as well as for her commitment to mentorship of the next generation of materials scientists."

-To date, Beyerlein has published over 500 academic manuscripts, and has been cited over 20,000 times, resulting in an h-index and i10-index of 82 and 301 respectively.
+To date, Beyerlein has published over 500 academic manuscripts, and has been cited over 30,000 times, resulting in an h-index and i10-index of 93 and 390 respectively.